Kannmu/Kannmu.github.io/_posts/Miscellaneous/2023-10-17-ACM-User-Manual.md

 PS:(Methods Ⅱ and Ⅲ also apply to on-campus)

-### Register or Sign in
+### 2.3 Register or Sign in

-#### Register
+#### 2.3.1 Register

-- Click on the “Register” button in the upper right-hand corner of the DL screen to create a web account.
+- Click on the "Register" button in the upper right-hand corner of the DL screen to create a web account.

 ![Alt text](../../../../img/UserManual/image-17.png)